Video resources - Speech Pathology Week

 Amanda, Stacey and Harvey ‐ Speech pathologist Amanda Nugent and Stacey talk about what communication access means for Stacey's son Harvey.

-Nadine and Health ‐ Speech pathologist Nadine Davies and Health explains how assistive technology is making communication accessibility a reality.
+Nadine and Heath ‐ Speech pathologist Nadine Davies and Heath explains how assistive technology is making communication accessibility a reality.

 Carly and Imogen - Speech Pathologist Carly Hastie and Imogen are working in partnership to find the best communication technology for Imogen to use.